When a simulation completes, we want to quickly determine what the effect of our test was.

 How have the forces and flow metrics changed, and perhaps more importantly, where and why have they changed?

 bramble produces a detailed set of forces, flow metrics and post-processing when a simulation completes.
-This post looks at one set of these images, the ‘delta Cp’, as is it is key for helping us identify where the flow structures have changed.
+Using bramble’s CFD results comparison, this post will look at one set of these images, the ‘delta Cp’, as it is key in helping us identify where the flow structures have changed.

 But first the ‘how’…

 The first thing we’ll look at are the averaged forces and flow metrics.
 This might include drag, downforce (or lift), centre of pressure (balance), mass flows and other flow metrics.